gurnoornatt/personalWebsite/VERCEL_DEPLOYMENT.md

 ## Updating Your Deployment

 Any push to the main branch will trigger a new deployment automatically.
 You can also manually trigger a deployment from the Vercel dashboard.

-## Troubleshooting

-If you encounter any issues with your deployment:

-1. Check the build logs in the Vercel dashboard
-2. Verify your environment variables are set correctly
-3. Make sure your repository has the correct configuration in vercel.json

 ## Local Development